Closed School Discharge

 Your loans were first disbursed on or after July 1, 2020 and your school closes within 180 days after you withdraw.

 You are not eligible for a discharge if:

-- You withdraw more than 120 days before the school closes.
+Your loans were first disbursed before July 1, 2020 and you withdraw more than 120 days before the school closes.

 How to apply for a Closed School Discharge

 If the school you attended recently closed and you believe you may be eligible for a closed school discharge, please contact

 MOHELA to learn about the Closed School Discharge application process.

 For further information, including a comprehensive Q&A about Closed School Discharges, visit the

 Office of Federal Student Aid website.